 Misskey is a decentralized alternative to Twitter that is part of the Fediverse, a network of interconnected federated servers used for social media, microblogging, and the like.
 Other networks that are part of the Fediverse include Mastodon and Diaspora, both of which are mentioned above.

-While Misskey only has around 17,000 users, it has quite a few communities (called instances).
+Misskey has over 450,000 users and over 570 communities (called instances).
 You can join any instance – browse them here.

 Instances cover topics ranging from anime to specific countries.

 Over seven million notes are already published on the platform.

 Another Twitter alternative worth considering is Friendica, which is open source and decentralized.
 It allows you to create a small blog, add contacts to a list, show different profiles to different people, post to other users’ walls, and more.